 Signs will be posted that will show you where our host facility has determined that no tents are allowed.
 If you have questions about this while on tour, please inquire at the GOBA information booth.
 Quiet hours in camp are 9:30 p.m. to 5 a.m.

-- Saturday night, June 15: Bowling Green, Wood County Fairgrounds
+- Saturday night, June 20: Sidney, Shelby County Fairgrounds

-- Thursday and Friday nights, June 20-21: Oregon, Clay High School
+- Sunday and Monday nights, June 21-22: Wapakoneta, Wapakoneta High School

 Route and town details subject to change; watch newsletters and GOBA.com for updates.

-For those who want to make their camping experience more convenient, be sure to check out our optional camper services, which include tent rental, tent setup, chair rental, luggage retrieval, fresh towel service and snacks and beverages.
+For those who want to make their camping experience more convenient, be sure to check out the optional camper services from Knight’s Kingdom, which include tent rental, tent setup, chair rental, luggage retrieval, fresh towel service and snacks and beverages.
 You also can camp in a vehicle or trailer by using a Car-Camper Pass.
 Fees for services and passes apply.

 Visit the camper extras page to learn about: